it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Product_Verification_Process.md

 ### Penetration Testing
 Penetration tests evaluate the product to find security vulnerabilities that an attacker could exploit.
 The scope of a penetration test may the product's network, computer systems, or software application(s).
 The methods vary based on the type of penetration test being conducted.
 In RABET-V, the penetration testing is limited to web application penetration testing.
 Automated testing options largely cover the network and computer system penetration testing scope.

+Explain why web apps are the focus:
+* Automated tools are fairly effective for network and computer systems where the major issues are patching and these tools identify those pretty well
+* Web apps are custom and may have a variety of issues not easily captured by automated tools.
+Automated tools help with web app pen test but these are more custom testing engagements.

+Use the OWASP Testing Guide Sections to split up the penetration testing so we don't have to do a full pen test every time

 More TBD

 ## User-Centered Testing